Exact times thunderstorms expected to hit Yorkshire as yellow weather warning issued

 Leeds

-Residents in this city are expected to see thunderstorms on September 10 at 11am and 1pm.
+Residents in this city are expected to see thunderstorms today (September 10) at 11am and 1pm.
+Thunderstorms are also expected to hit Leeds tomorrow (September 11) at 1pm, 2pm, 3pm and 4pm.

 York

-Thunderstorms are expected to hit York today and tomorrow.
-On September 9 thunderstorms are expected at 8pm and 9pm, whereas on September 10 they are expected at 11am, 3pm and 4pm.
+Thunderstorms are expected to hit York today at around 1pm, 6pm and 7pm.
+They are also expected to hit the city tomorrow at 3pm and 5pm.

 Sheffield